Danis Tanović: Early beginnings

+International recognition

-Shortly after, he began his first movie project, entitled No Man's Land.
+Shortly after, Tanović began his first movie project, entitled No Man's Land.
 He wrote and directed the movie, which was completed in 2001 and premiered at the Cannes Film Festival that same year.
 No Man's Land went on to win the Award for Best Screenplay (Prix du scénario) at Cannes, followed by numerous awards including the Oscar for Best Foreign Language Film in 2001, the European Film Academy Award for Best Screenplay, the César for the Best First Feature Film, the André Cavens Award for Best Film in 2001, and the Golden Globe Award for Best Foreign Language Film in 2002.
 Tanović was a member of the jury at the 2003 Cannes Film Festival.

 His second feature project was L'Enfer, completed in 2005, from the screenplay by the late Krzysztof Kieślowski and Krzysztof Piesiewicz.
 The film marked the second installment in the Polish duo's projected trilogy Heaven (filmed by Tom Tykwer in 2002), Hell and Purgatory.
 Inspired by Euripides' Medea, L'Enfer explores the lives of three sisters, "each locked in her own unhappiness, nursing a secret flower of misery, the seed for which was planted by their late father with a terrible incident in their girlhood" (from a review by Peter Bradshaw).
 The film received mixed reviews.